socme-project/socme-os/README.md

 # SOCME-OS

-SOCME-OS is a submodule of SOCME, containing the NixOS configurations for both the Node and Core.
+SOCME-OS is a submodule of SOCME, containing the NixOS configurations for both Node and Core.

 ## Table of Contents